GraphCI/graphci/readme.md

 - [x] Passing in external env-vars
 - [x] Prepopulate stages with all keys to simplify logic
 - [x] Collect all files before making DAG
+- [x] Upload results object to s3 on stage completion
+- [x] Upload logs to S3
+- [x] No log out for sensitive output from jobs.

 # Triggers
 - [ ] Manual